 Drawing a back view pose is one of the most challenging things in fashion design sketching.
-A nice rare view figure will allow you to show your design from another angles and will complement your portfolio in a beautiful way.
-It your portfolio you should try to have front view, side view and back view poses of the croquis and choose the most appropriate figure base for each design.
+A nice rare view figure will allow you to show your design from another angle and will complement your portfolio in a beautiful way.
+If your portfolio you should try to have a front view, side view and back view poses of the croquis and choose the most appropriate figure base for each design.
 Unleash your imagination and creativity and design with pleasure on it!